webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 let b = vec4f(1, 2, 3, 4);
 ```

-`a` and `b` are the same type
+`a` and `b` are the same type.

 ### vector construction

-vectors can be constructed with smaller types
+vectors can be constructed with smaller types.

 ```wgsl
 let a = vec4f(1, 2, 3, 4);